Leaderboard

 2 points

-Both the GFS and Euro suggest that the UK will see a pressure build between days 5-10.
+40. Both the GFS and Euro suggest that the UK will see a pressure build between days 5-10.
 It looks a little messy in terms of a stray dead front at day 7 and potentially one around day 9 however broadly they both agree on the wider picture.
-Uppers also look mild so where the cloud is not around (central/southern England seems best) high teens are probable.2 points
+Uppers also look mild so where the cloud is not around (central/southern England seems best) high teens are probable.

-Given the rain, the flooding, the mild days....and the lack of hard frost (let alone anything close to genuine lowland snow) it was one of the worst I can remember.
+41. Given the rain, the flooding, the mild days....and the lack of hard frost (let alone anything close to genuine lowland snow) it was one of the worst I can remember.
 Quickly needs to be forgotten though I fear we are in for more and more extreme weather in the coming years which will be weighted warm and wet rather than cold and dry.
-When we next get some genuine cold winter fare we will need to treasure it....2 points
+When we next get some genuine cold winter fare we will need to treasure it....

-It's been a few weeks since I last posted the weather here in Dunoon has been pretty good recently plenty of days with no rain or wind and sunny as well thanks to that high pressure.
+43. It's been a few weeks since I last posted the weather here in Dunoon has been pretty good recently plenty of days with no rain or wind and sunny as well thanks to that high pressure.
 On Monday we had a max temp of 11.6c our highest since the 23rd of October a sign at last spring is here.
 It's all change today though colder in the strong North Westerly wind with gusts around 40mph but for now its still staying dry with some sunny spells.
-It's looking to stay unsettled for the next few days but at least according to the 00z ECM high pressure may try to make a brief return at the start of next week.2 points
+It's looking to stay unsettled for the next few days but at least according to the 00z ECM high pressure may try to make a brief return at the start of next week.

 2 points